OfficeDev/office-js-docs-pr/docs/develop/install-latest-office-version.md

 # Install the latest version of Office 2016

 New developer features, including those still in preview, are delivered first to subscribers who opt in to get the latest builds of Office.

+## Opt in to getting the latest builds

-To opt in the latest builds of Office 2016:
+To opt in to getting the latest builds of Office 2016:

 - If you're an Office 365 Home, Personal, or University subscriber, see [Be an Office Insider](https://products.office.com/en-us/office-insider).
 - If you're an Office 365 for business customer, see [Install the First Release build for Office 365 for business customers](https://support.office.com/en-us/article/Install-the-First-Release-build-for-Office-365-for-business-customers-4dd8ba40-73c0-4468-b778-c7b744d03ead?ui=en-US&rs=en-US&ad=US).